 Travel restrictions were gradually lifted by Europe on July 1st to allow arrivals from designated countries including Canada, New Zealand, and Japan.

-Travelers from the 14 approved states —excluding the US— may enter the EU’s borders and move freely within its 27 member nations, as well as to the Schengen-associated countries (Iceland, Lichtenstein, Norway, and Switzerland).
+Travelers from the 14 approved countries —excluding the U.S.— may enter the EU borders and move freely within its 27 member nations, as well as to the Schengen-associated countries (Iceland, Lichtenstein, Norway, and Switzerland.)

-For European countries to lift travel bans for a country’s travelers, the nation’s epidemiological situation must have stats close to or below the average of EU coronavirus cases as of 2 weeks prior.
+For Europe to lift travel bans for a country’s travelers, the nation’s epidemiological situation must have stats close to or below the average of EU coronavirus cases as of 2 weeks prior.